Skip to main content

 Importing migrations statically

 If you do not want to dynamically import a folder (e.g. when bundling your code with webpack) you can import migrations directly.
+You can do that with an explicit migration name or the implicit filename as migration name.

 import { MikroORM } from '@mikro-orm/core';